What is a loan?

 - Is the loan affordable? - Can you afford the monthly repayments without stretching your budget?

-- What’s the interest on the loan? - It’s worth comparing different loans to see if you can cut the level of interest you pay
+- What’s the interest on the loan? - It’s worth comparing different loans to see if you can reduce the level of interest you pay

 - Are there any other options? - There may be a way to borrow money that’s more suitable than a loan